SeanLeng1/CrossWordBench/README.md

 ## References and Acknowledgements

-Our data generation pipeline is built upon [genxword](https://github.com/riverrun/genxword).
+Our data generation pipeline builds upon [genxword](https://github.com/riverrun/genxword), an open-source project licensed under the GNU General Public License v3.0 (GPLv3).

 We sincerely thank the project and its contributors for their valuable work.